dannyvankooten/www.dannyvankooten.com/content/projects.md

 #### Nederlang

-An interpreted programming language with a bytecode compiler and virtual machine hosted in Rust.
+An interpreted programming language with a bytecode compiler and stack-based virtual machine hosted in Rust.

 [Github](https://github.com/dannyvankooten/nederlang)